stacksmith/cl-with/README.md

 ### TYPE
 ```
 type         A quoted symbol signifying struct or class name
-             A symbol whose symbol-value is an actual <TYPE-CLASS>
+             A symbol whose symbol-value is a type
 			 A keyword denoting a simple CFFI type such as :int
 			 A list representing a cffi type such as (:STRUCT ...)
 ```